 How to adopt a barn cat

-To ensure the cats acclimate and do not run away, they must be kept in a large homing crate in their new environment for a minimum of 3 weeks.
-Then they should be given free range of their new home.
+To ensure the cats acclimate and do not run away, they must be kept in a large homing crate in their new environment for a minimum of three weeks.
+After their acclimation period, they should be given free range of their new home.